mobilinkd/tnc3-firmware/WindowsFirmwareUpdate.md

 ## TNC is not available in programmer

+There are a number of possible causes for the TNC not showing up in the programmer.

+### Is Bootloader Active

+The first thing to check is that the bootloader is active.
+If the blue LED flashes or breathes, the bootloader is not active.
+See [Cannot Enter Bootloader/DFU](#Cannot-Enter-Bootloader-DFU) below.

+### Check Your USB Cable

+The TNC has a USB serial port.
+You should see a notification when the TNC is first attached via USB, before entering the bootloader, that a COM port is being added.
+If you do not see this occur, verify that your USB cable is OK.
+Try a different cable.
+There are a number of "charge-only" cables being sold these days.
+These will not work.
+You will need a USB data cable.

+### Old STM DFU Driver Installed

 Open the device manager.

 Check whether “STM Device in DFU Mode” appears under the “Universal Serial Bus Controllers”